-Italicized terms used in this Administrative Policy Statement (APS) are defined in the APS Glossary of Terms or are defined in this section.

-- A. Data trustee is a party or entity identified with and widely recognized to have primary authority and decision responsibility over a particular collection of university data.
-The Council of Data Trustees list is included on this page. - B. Data custodian is any party charged with managing a data collection for a data trustee. - C. Data steward is a party or entity possessing delegated authority to act on a data trustee's behalf. - D. Data user is any person or party that utilizes university data to perform his or her job responsibilities.
+137 Italicized terms used in this Administrative Policy Statement (APS) are defined in the APS Glossary of Terms or are 138 defined in this section.
+139 140 A. Data governance executive is an individual appointed to be accountable for oversight of data governance 141 activities across all data types and domains at their campus.
+142 A.B.
+Data trustee is an individual appointed party or entity identified with and widely recognized to have primary 143 authority and decision responsibility over a particular collection of university data.
+CU System data trustees and/or 144 campus data trustees are identified on this page.
+The Council of Data Trustees list is included on this page.
+145 B.C.
+Data custodian is an individual y party charged with managing a data collection for a data trusteetrustee.
+146 C.D.
+Data steward is an individual party or entity possessing delegated authority to act on a data trustee's behalf.
+147 Trustees may delegate specific roles to a steward to act on their behalf.
+148 EData user is any individual person or party that utilizes university data to perform his or her job 149 responsibilities.